sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 {{< /highlight >}}

 The `serving insecure client requests` error is an expected warning from etcd.
 [TLS configuration][3] is recommended but not required.
 For more information, see [etcd security documentation][4].

 ## Permission issues

-Files and folders within `/var/cache/sensu/` and `/var/lib/sensu/` need to be owned by the sensu user and group.
-You will see a logged error similar to the following if there is a permission issue with either the sensu-backend or the sensu-agent:
+The Sensu user and group must own files and folders within `/var/cache/sensu/` and `/var/lib/sensu/`.
+You will see a logged error like those listed here if there is a permission issue with either the sensu-backend or the sensu-agent:

 {{< highlight shell >}}
 {"component":"agent","error":"open /var/cache/sensu/sensu-agent/assets.db: permission denied","level":"fatal","msg":"error executing sensu-agent","time":"2019-02-21T22:01:04Z"}
 {"component":"backend","level":"fatal","msg":"error starting etcd: mkdir /var/lib/sensu: permission denied","time":"2019-03-05T20:24:01Z"}
 {{< /highlight >}}

-You can use a recursive `chown` to resolve permission issues with the sensu-backend:
+Use a recursive `chown` to resolve permission issues with the sensu-backend:

 {{< highlight shell >}}
 sudo chown -R sensu:sensu /var/cache/sensu/sensu-backend